Scoring thresholds

 The algorithm adds up the weights of each Stamp owned by each user and compares the result to a pre-defined threshold value.
 Each users score either exceeds that threshold or it doesn't, making it possible to assign them a binary score.

-The threshold used by the Gitcoin app is 20.
+The threshold used by the Passport app is 20.

 This is designed to be an effective default threshold value for general-purpose use.